BioticPixels/Blender-Dvorak-Key-Configuration/README.md

 ## Contributing

-Edits to the file can be made in Blender.
+Edits to the file can be made in Blender from the 'Input' tab in user preferences.
 To contribute changes, select 'Export Key Configuration' and commit.